nrw-digital/week-notes/en/updates/_posts/2024-08-02-week-notes.md

 Last week we said goodbye to Catrin (our leadership team member) as she left the organisation.
 And it's been another tough week, as a [45 day consultation was launched about proposed restructure](https://ymgynghori.cyfoethnaturiol.cymru/corporate-strategy/case-for-change/).

-As a result of this, Kim has been mega busy updating our intranet pages.
+As a result of this, Owain and Kim have been mega busy updating our intranet pages.
 This piece of work was to let staff know about the organisational restructure.
-Kim completed all the work to such a tight deadline, adding lots of content and links to our intranet.
-Brilliant piece of work Kim, thank you!
+Owain and Kim completed all the work to such a tight deadline, adding lots of content and links to our intranet.
+Brilliant piece of work, thank you!

 ![photo showing a jellyfish in the ocean](https://github.com/nrw-digital/week-notes/blob/685893d77849ff851656ff7ade548d58b7ee96b6/images/animals-1846546_1280.jpg?raw=true)